probably-not/starship/README.md

 # Starship
-A Fast Webserver written in Elixir and Erlang.
+A Fast Webserver written in Elixir.

 ## Status
 Currently, this is very much in alpha.
 I've taken the great work done by [**@van163**](https://github.com/vans163/stargate) as a starting point and inspiration, in order to build up a fast Webserver in pure Elixir.